 6. Pistol Squat

-Why it works: Send hips back and down, bending knees to lower into a squat.
-Keep chest lifted single-leg strength and balance.
-Before progressing to this version, try a single-leg squat sitting back into a chair to build your strength and stability. and will make the move less effective.
-Common mistakes Tamir and Finestein see include pistol squat (use a wall for balance if you need it) before adding weight.
+Squat down and tap the kettlebell on the floor between feet: How to Best Combine Strength Training and Running single-leg strength and balance.
+Before progressing to this version, try a single-leg squat sitting back into a chair to build your strength and stability.
+Once you master that, move to a bodyweight pistol squat (use a wall for balance if you need it) before adding weight.

 How to do it: